 The Seven Year Gap: 2008-2014

-I met Rashel at the university in 2007.
+I met Rashel at college in 2007.
 She was a training to be a nurse.
 We had very different personalities.
 Under normal circumstances, we would not have been a good match.
-Under Christian circumstances, our marriage seemed appropriate.
+Under Christian circumstances, our marriage seemed appropriate cause we were both centered on God.

 Rashel and I "falling in love" at Yellowstone National Park

-The first time I heard about YouTube was in 2007.
-Instantly, I understood the value of the platform and began preparing videos to be uploaded.
+I first heard of YouTube in 2007.
+Instantly, I understood the value of the platform and began preparing my.
 To me, this was an answer to my prayers.
+It was a way to be a moviemaker without going through Hollywood.

-When I first met Rashel, she acted as though she loved the camera.
-This is one reason I was attracted to her.
+At the start of our relationship, Rashel acted as though she loved the camera.
+This was one reason I was attracted to her.
 Much later (when it was too late) I realized that was not her true nature.
-Rashel was a private person.

-In my story, Rashel's real name and face has been censored to respect her privacy.
-Censorship of this nature allows me to tell my story while respecting her wish to remain silent.
+Rashel's real name and face has been censored to respect her privacy.
+Censorship of this nature allows me to tell my story while respecting her wish to remain annonymous.

 In January of 2008, after getting engaged but before the wedding, I was ready to launch my YouTube channel.
 But the night before my first upload, Rashel wanted me to prove my love for her.
 She said I had to choose between the wedding or the YouTube channel - between her or filmmaking.

-I chose Rashel over my love of moviemaking.
 My logic was this: A man's spouse should be the most important thing in his life.
 A man should be willing to sacrifice everything for his wife.
-If I refused to sacrifice my movies for my fiancé, it proved that I was not, really, in love with her.
-It suggests that my true love is elsewhere.
-But if that's true, how could I ever marry anyone?
+If I chose movies over my fiancé, doesn't it prove that I'm not, really, in love with her?
+If I'm not willing to sacrifice moviemaking, how will I ever get married?

 Had I chosen YouTube, my early timing on the platform might have guaranteed fame for life.
 But destiny had a different plan for me...